abstewart/DRaw/FinalProject/milestones/3/Readme.md

 1. Integrate previous assignments if you have not previously done so.
 	- This task's main feature is to have a server which multiple clients can connect to collaboratively paint on the same canvas.
-		- The IP address and port# should not be hard-coded anywhere in the application.
-(Prompt the user for input)
+		- The IP address and port # should not be hard-coded anywhere in the application (prompt the user for input).
 		- Note when a new user joins, they should receive the same canvas that other clients are painting on.
 Think about where you should store the command history or pixel information for the canvas.
 		- At least 3 users should be able to paint at once.
 		- When a client joins later, they should have the entire history of previous commands available to them.
 		- Clients can undo/redo other clients actions.
 2. Integrate the following labs
-	- From your lab you should have a GUI window where you can change colors that you draw in
+	- From your lab you should have a GUI window where you can change colors that you draw in.
 	- From your lab you should have a networked application.

 ### Advice